Division algorithm: Cubic iteration

+A quadratic initial estimate plus two cubic iterations provides ample precision for an IEEE double-precision result.
+It is also possible to use a mixture of quadratic and cubic iterations.

+Using at least one quadratic iteration ensures that the error is positive, i.e. the reciprocal is underestimated.
+This can simplify a following rounding step if an exactly-rounded quotient is required.

 Using higher degree polynomials in either the initialization or the iteration results in a degradation of performance because the extra multiplications required would be better spent on doing more iterations.

 Goldschmidt division

 Goldschmidt division (after Robert Elliott Goldschmidt) uses an iterative process of repeatedly multiplying both the dividend and divisor by a common factor Fi, chosen such that the divisor converges to 1.
 This causes the dividend to converge to the sought quotient Q:

 The steps for Goldschmidt division are: